DOH-JPD2303/LinkageRefImp/README.md

 Here are a couple of potential features we might consider were we to improve upon this:

-- Add another type of string distance, such as cosine edit distances
+- Add another type of commonly utilized string distance, such as cosine distances
 - Add indicators for when a string was empty or had very few characters
 - Add handling for string distances when one string is very short
 - Take the minimum of multiple string distances.
 This is useful if, say, it is common for a last name to wind up in the first name field.

 Just remember: parsimony is a virtue.
 It makes your pipeline more stable and reduces compute time.
-Start with a relatively simple base, and use your reference dataset to prove that adding complexity improves the overall model fit.
+Start with a relatively simple base, and use a reference dataset to prove that adding complexity improves the overall model fit.

 #### Split into Training and Testing Datasets